Jakdele/Car_Workshop/Readme.md

 LocalDates, wherever they're used, are working as intended, generating a pop-up with date picker on click.

+User is able to search clients by name using the search bar, which is available from all pages.

 TO DO - implement a universally working date-time picker.